-In practice, Zakat is a mandatory for every Muslim to give 2.5% of their wealth for the charity.
-Some may argue that this system reduces income, but Muslims firmly believe that it will bring barakah (blessing) to their business and can alleviate poverty.
+In practice, it is mandatory for every Muslim to give 2.5% of their wealth for charity in the form of zakat.
+Some may argue that this system reduces income, but Muslims firmly believe that this practice brings barakah (blessing) to their businesses and alleviates poverty.
 The term "Zakat" finds its etymological roots in words denoting purity, goodness, blessings, growth, and development.
 In Islamic jurisprudence, Zakat signifies not only the purification and growth of wealth but also its blessings and expansion.
 This concept implies that wealth subjected to Zakat will increase in purity and blessings, ultimately benefiting its possessor.
 Technically, Zakat refers to the obligatory portion of wealth that a muzakki is required to distribute to eligible recipients as mandated by Sharia law.
-Mustahik denotes individuals entitled to receive Zakat, specifically delineated as the eight categories found in the Qur’an, Surah At-Tawbah, verse 60.
+Mustahik denotes individuals entitled to receive Zakat, specifically described as the eight categories found in the Qur’an, Surah At-Tawbah, verse 60.

-Zakat represents not merely a tax on revenue but fundamentally a levy on wealth.
+Zakat represents not merely a revenue tax but fundamentally a levy on wealth.
 Its essential role resides in the equitable redistribution of resources, specifically addressing poverty within marginalized sectors of society.
 Consequently, it carries substantial moral implications, intertwining with principles of social justice and envisioned solidarity among diverse socio-economic strata.
 Zakat acts as a mechanism to encourage the active use of wealth, discouraging hoarding and promoting its circulation within the economy.
-Roger Garaudy highlights the compulsory nature of Zakat, emphasizing that it is an obligatory contribution on accumulated wealth, aimed at purification and preventing the excessive concentration of resources.
+Roger Garaudy highlights the compulsory nature of Zakat, emphasizing that it is an obligatory contribution on accumulated wealth aimed at purification and preventing the excessive concentration of resources.

 ZAKAT CORE PRINCIPLES